 The Bank also has a range of very competitive fixed rates available ranging from 15 years at 4.2% for full term to 4.65% for a 30 year term.
 Whilst the process of gaining fixed rates and the level of redemption penalties as explained in my article, fixed rates in Spain, means however competitive they are, fixed rates will not be for all applicants never the less these rates are extremely good for the right client in the long term.

-The key stumbling block for mortgage applicants remains the compulsory products which will always include life cover and the Banks are holding onto this requirement as if their very existence depended on it.
+The key stumbling block for lending applicants remains the compulsory products which will always include life cover and the Banks are holding onto this requirement as if their very existence depended on it.

 For buyers buying at below € 250k and those who require a standard mortgage there is still some way to go on pricing but this will come.